foolishpep/dotfiles/README.md

 # Dotfiles

-My personal linux dotfiles :3
+My personal linux dotfiles for i3 WM!

+Includes fixes I use and personal configs for i3, i3status, rofi, picom, redshift, neofetch, and dunst